-Working from home is a whole different ball game to working in the office.
+Working from home is a whole different ball game compared to working in the office.
 There are of course advantages and disadvantages to working from home.
 But let’s focus on the good things!
-How can you create the best productive home office that you will love!
+How can you create the best productive home office for you?

-Whether you’re lucky enough to have a whole room or just a small area to work from then that’s enough.
-Think also about who else might when you’re working.
+Whether you’re lucky enough to have a whole room to yourself.
+Or just a small area or area to work from, then that’s enough.
+Think also about who else might around when you’re working.

 Are you ok to pop away every now and then if you have children for example?
 In which case a designated corner in a main space might be the best idea.
 You can make your working area your own and something that works for you regardless of size.

 Now you have decided the best place that works for you, is it ready to work from?

 No matter how small your office space it will help to separate and define your work area.

 RELATED POST: 15 Great Bedroom Office Combo Ideas To Copy At Home

 Depending on your space you’re going to be mapping out your office layout plan.

 What have you got the space for?
 Can you utilize the wall space by putting up some shelving?
 Have you the space for under the desk drawers or a filing cabinet?
 A single drawer system or double?
 These are all important things to think about.